An Introduction to Geometric Topology: Earthquakes and length functions

 \subsection{Earthquakes}

-Hyperbolic, flat, and spherical metrics on surfaces may be twisted along simple closed geodesics: this operation is called an \emph{earthquake}.
+The hyperbolic, flat, and spherical metrics on surfaces may be twisted along simple closed geodesics: this operation is called an \emph{earthquake}.
 Let $m$ be a complete hyperbolic, flat, or elliptic metric on an oriented surface $S$ and $\gamma$ be a simple closed geodesic in $S$.
+Recall that $\gamma$ is a map $\gamma \colon S^1 \to S$.
 Fix an angle $\theta \in \matR$.
 Informally, a new complete hyperbolic, flat, or elliptic metric $m_\theta$ on $S$ is constructed by cutting $S$ along $\gamma$ and regluing with a counterclockwise twist of angle $\theta$.
 Formally, the new metric is defined as follows.

 In the hyperbolic case, recall from Proposition \ref{tube:prop} that $\gamma$ has a $R$-neighbourhood isometric to a $R$-tube for some $R>0$.
-A $R$-tube in dimension two is a $R$-annulus as in Fig.~\ref{prodotto:fig}, defined by quotienting a $R$-neighbourhood of a line $l$ by a hyperbolic transformation.
-The $R$-annulus is naturally parametrized as $\gamma\times [-R,R]$, where $\gamma(t)\times [-R,R]$ is the geodesic segment orthogonal to $\gamma$ in $\gamma(t)$ parametrized at unit speed.
+A $R$-tube in dimension two is a $R$-annulus as in Figure \ref{prodotto:fig}, defined by quotienting a $R$-neighbourhood of a line $l$ by a hyperbolic transformation.
+The $R$-annulus is naturally parametrized as $S^1\times [-R,R]$, where $\{e^{it}\}\times [-R,R]$ is the geodesic segment orthogonal to $\gamma$ in $\gamma(e^{it})$ parametrized by arc length.
 The flat and elliptic cases are analogous.